Dropbox: Folder Settings and Permissions

 • If someone you've shared a folder link with has joined that folder with their Dropbox account, the link permissions you set will no longer apply.
 Learn about joining shared folders.

 • You can't create a shared link to a restricted subfolder in a Team Folder.
-"Restricted" means that the subfolder has been shared using the Specific people option so that only individuals invited to the subfolder will have access to it.
+"Restricted" means the subfolder has been shared with only select individuals and not the entire Team Folder membership, so only the individuals invited to the subfolder will have access to it.

 • If the link recipient is a member of an external Dropbox Team account (i.e., not U-M), their ability to edit content depends on their Team's permissions.